SIH-2026-Team-Agrinex/KrishiDrishti/README.md

 ---

-## 📄 License
+## 📄 Open Source Declaration & Usage
+This project was developed by Team Agrinex for the **Smart India Hackathon 2026**.

+We built **Krishi Drishti** with the core mission of democratizing agricultural technology.
+As such, the source code is made publicly available to encourage further innovation in the Ag-Tech sector.

-This project is licensed under the **MIT License** — feel free to use and adapt for agricultural research and farmer empowerment.
+Developers, researchers, and NGOs are welcome to study, adapt, and build upon this prototype for the purposes of agricultural research and farmer empowerment.